cloudpilot-emu/cloudpilot-emu/src/uarm/README.md

 the Tungsten E2.
 The goal is to rework and optimize uARM to the point where it can be integrated in CloudpilotEmu.

+# Try it

+You can try a live build of the current code [here](https://cloudpilot-emu.github.io/uarm-preview/).
+You'll need Tungsten E2 NAND and NOR images
+(for example from [PalmDB](https://palmdb.net/app/palm-roms-complete), and you can mount an optional SD card image.

 # Building

 If necessary, copy `Makefile.local.example` to `Makefile.local` and adjust it to